The falls are around 15 m high and 2 m across with a continuous but not torrential stream of water that exits

 covered in lush green ferns and moss, with lots of fallen logs and rocks scattered around that you can sit on.

-Direct sunlight into the alcove only occurs in the middle of the day, but when the sun is shining through, there is no natural shade,
+Direct sunlight into the alcove only occurs in the middle of the day, when it can get quite hot due to the absence of any trees within the grotto walls.

 The walk to the falls was closed by the managing authority in 2011 due to falling trees.
 One tourist was injured from a tree fall in 2008